smaurice101/maadsbml/docs/source/maadsbmlnotebook.rst

    • You MUST have the MAADSBML docker container running

-   • The file must be CSV (comma separated values)
+   • The file must be CSV (comma separated values).  `Example CSVs here: <https://github.com/smaurice101/raspberrypi/tree/main/maadsbml>`_

    • You MUST store your CSV file in your LOCAL **csvuploads** folder